hapijs/hapi/docs/Reference.md

 ### Error transformation

-Error responses return a JSON object with the `code`, `error`, and `message` keys.
+Error responses return a JSON object with the `statusCode`, `error`, and `message` keys.
 When a different error representation is desired, such as an HTML page or using another format, the `'onPreResponse'` extension point may be used to identify errors and replace them with a different response object.